-Ohio business compliance consists of both Ohio Labor Laws and federal, ranging from topics such as payroll and minimum wage, employee break and leave laws, to discrimination, recordkeeping, and more.
-Ohio Labor Laws are meant to strengthen the rights of workers in the state, as well as strengthen the employee-employer relationship.
+Ohio business compliance consists of both Ohio Labor Laws and federal laws, ranging from topics such as payroll and minimum wage, employee break and leave laws, to discrimination, recordkeeping, and more.
+Ohio Labor Laws are meant to strengthen the rights of workers in the state, as well as provide guidelines for the employee-employer relationship.

 Managing labor law compliance can get difficult.
-Companies that are struggling with Ohio Labor Law compliance may want to consider seeking help from an Ohio payroll and HR company like PayBridge.
+Companies that are struggling with Ohio Labor Law compliance may want to consider seeking help from an Ohio payroll and HR company.

 To get started now, employers can use this article as a guide to help understand and manage compliance with legislation and labor laws throughout Ohio in all key areas, which include, but are not limited to:

-Here is everything you need to know about Ohio Labor Laws.
+Here is everything employers need to know about Ohio Labor Laws.

 Ohio employers need to be aware of the following laws when it comes to hiring new employees.